The coat of arms of Berkshire were granted on 18th July 1947 and the supporters on 7th April 1961. Heraldically, they are described as follows:

 Because the arms were officially granted to the Berkshire County Council and not actually to the county itself, they were altered slightly with the reorganisation of the administrative county boundaries in 1974 (largely the replacement of the white horse with a black one) and, since the council's demise in 1998, officially the county has no arms at all.
 Attempts to transfer the old arms to the Lord Lieutenancy have, so far, been unsuccessful.

-Berkshire has never had a flag, although the county council occasionally used a stylised monochrome version of the two lions under a crown.
-Organisations in the county, on the other hand, have always used the white hart beneath its oak, as supposedly used at Agincourt, and this may be seen in logos and flags of various designs and colours, such as those of:
+As of 27th February 2017, Berkshire has a flag registered with the Flag Institute.
+The old county council occasionally used a stylised monochrome version of the two lions under a crown.
+However organisations in the county have always used the white hart (or brown stag) beneath its oak, as supposedly used by the Berkshire men fighting at the Battle of Agincourt as recorded in Michael Draytonís poem of 1627.
+It may be seen in logos and flags of various designs and colours, such as those of:

-Having been approached by a number of organisations concerning this matter, RBH offers the design above which may be freely used by interested parties.
-The overall design is loosely based on the Welsh National flag and the Buckinghamshire arms, which both have animals before two coloured bands (although Buckinghamshire's are vertical).
-The colours of blue and white are taken from the old county arms, but are also used by Reading Football Club and may be seen as representing the River Thames and the county's chalk hills.
-The circular form of the golden deer and oak is similar to that used by both the Royal Berkshire Regiment and the Berkshire Federation of Women's Institutes.
-The colour of gold on blue (and white) is again mirrored from the old arms and may be seen to represent Royalty as well as the Autumn colours of the oak illuminated by a lightning strike.
-T-shirts featuring the flag may be purchased from RBH's sister site at Historici-T. The flag itself is available from a number of online flag stores.
+(Having been approached by a number of organisations concerning the lack of a flag for the county, RBH offered up a design in 2006 which was available for sale and adopted by a few organisations, but it faced critisim from flag circles unfamiliar with the county and its traditions.
+It was loosely based on the Welsh National flag and the Buckinghamshire arms, which both have animals before two coloured bands (although Buckinghamshire's are vertical).
+Both these designs broke the heraldic rule of having metal on metal or colour on colour, something which was deemed unacceptable on our Berkshire design.
+Our horizontal background banded colours of blue and white were taken from the old county arms, but are also used by Reading Football Club, and represented the River Thames and the county's chalk hills.
+The circular form of the golden deer and oak on top of these is a traditional form used by both the Royal Berkshire Regiment and the Berkshire Federation of Women's Institutes, but again was considered to look too much like a 'C' to be used for Berkshire.
+The colour of gold on blue (and white) was again mirrored from the old arms and represented Royalty as well as the Autumn colours of the oak illuminated by a lightning strike.
+An alternative version, with white hart on a blue background only and under a golden oak tree without the traditional lightning strike damage was later put forward by Michael Garber.)